LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Comparison Study on Automatic Outputs

-We conducted three evaluations to understand the quality of our LLM system: 1) a comparison study against an industry standard and baseline informed by professional animated logo designers 2) an empirical analysis of program repair testing different experimental settings, 3) an evaluation with novices to understand \nickname's capacity for customization.
-These evaluations are centered around the following research questions:
+We conducted three evaluations to understand the quality of \nickname: 1) a comparison study against an industry standard informed by professional logo animators 2) an empirical analysis of program repair testing different experimental settings, 3) an evaluation with novices (n=16) to understand \nickname's support for animation editing.
+These evaluations centered around the following research questions: